NoxOrg/Nox.Reference/src/Nox.Reference.Data.IpAddress/README.md

 ### 1. Static approach:

-Get country code by provided IP address.
-It determines which country IP belongs to.
+Get a country code by providing an IP address.
+It determines which country an IP belongs to.

 ```
 IpSearchResult result = IpAddressContext.GetCountryByIp(ipAddress);